kamontat/grader/server/README-docker.md

 - ADMIN_USERNAME: Admin user to create, defaults to admin
 - ADMIN_PASSWORD: Admin password to create, if left blank no admin user will be created
 - ADMIN_EMAIL: Admin email to create, defaults to empty.
+- WAIT_FOR_IT: Run [wait-for-it](https://github.com/vishnubob/wait-for-it) with the given arguments.

 ## Volumes